Jirka-Mayer/BachelorThesis/thesis-text.md

 It's often the case, that notes are decorated with symbols that slightly modify their meaning.
 Since these decorating symbols are bound to the note itself, we call them *attachments*.
 An attachment token is simply a token that belongs to some other non-attachment token.

-There are many kinds of musical symbols that behave as attachments:
+Many kinds of musical symbols behave as attachments:

 - **Accidentals** are symbols placed before a note and they modify their pitch by a semi-tone.
 - **Duration dots** are placed after a note and they extend the duration of a note.